 Gender identity and expression relates to a person’s inward and outward sense of self, respectively.
 Sexual orientation is completely different as it relates to who a person is attracted to.
 Both gender identity and expression, and sexual orientation, exist on spectrums of identification.

 Everyone has a gender identity.
 A person’s gender identity is deep sense of self as masculine, feminine, a blend of both, or neither.
 Gender identity is how an individual sees themself, and can remain constant or change over a lifetime.
 Gender expression is the outward manifestation of a person’s sense of gender, generally shared through clothes and apparel.
 Gender expansive or gender non-conforming are used to describe a person who does not identify with a binary gender.
 An individual’s gender identity or expression may or may not correspond with the sex they were assigned at birth.

-Sex determinations are generally assigned by a doctor upon birth as male, female, or intersex, in reference to observed physical anatomy.
+Sex determinations are generally designations by a doctor upon birth as male, female, or intersex, in reference to observed physical anatomy or chromosomes.

-Individuals whose assigned sex at birth corresponds with the gender identity they relate to are refereed to as cisgender.
-For example, a person assigned female at birth who then also identifies as a woman, would be cisgender.
-However, sometimes an individual could be assigned one sex at birth but have a deeply and consistently held gender identity not associated with their assignment.
+Individuals whose designated sex at birth corresponds with the gender identity they relate to are referred to as cisgender.
+For example, a person designated female at birth who then also identifies as a woman, would be cisgender.
+However, sometimes an individual could be designated one sex at birth but have a deeply and consistently held gender identity not associated with that designation.
 An individual’s realization of their varying gender identity can provide for them to identify as transgender or gender expansive.

 Experiences of Transgender Americans

 The United States is home to an estimated 700,000 transgender Americans.
 Many transgender people in our country face large obstacles.
 In many spaces, physical and structural violence against transgender people prevent them from accessing schools, public accommodations, human services, healthcare, and employment.